SchusterLab/quantum-optimal-control/custom_kernels/README.md

 cuda_matexp_vecs_grads_v2.so: Identitcal as cuda_matexp_vecs_v2.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.

 cuda_matmul_vec.cc: For matrix vector multiplication.
 Used in backward propagation gradient.

+matrix_exp_vecs.so: CPU kernel for exp matrix -vector multiplication, functionality same as cuda_matexp_vecs_v2.so

+matrix_exp_vecs_grads.so: Identitcal as matrix_exp_vecs.so, but with different name such that graident python file wont be confused, as this operation is required in gradient calculation.

 #### Run these commands in the folder ./build